HLC Board of Trustees

 Dr. J. Lee Johnson

-Dr. J. Lee Johnson serves as the Senior Vice President and Treasurer for Siena Heights University.
-His resourcefulness includes focusing on organizational change, strategic resource planning, cultivating partnerships, fostering the usefulness of website content and social media, reviewing undergraduate and graduate program offerings, and improving upon the efficiencies of campus services.
-He has led and participated in a variety of planning processes as well as overseen or assisted on a variety of capital expansion programs.
-Additional experiences include contributing to grant proposals, developing partnerships and supporting cultivation efforts by speaking with donors about the need for scholarships and program support as well as funding for new facilities and campus improvements.
-Prior to his current role, he was a senior-level administrator for Lawrence Technological University and the Medical College of Ohio (now the Health Sciences Center of the University of Toledo) and has held a number of faculty appointments.
+Dr. J. Lee Johnson serves as an Innovation and Planning Strategist for Mount Marty University.
+He has also served as the Executive Vice President for Finance and Administration and CFO at the University of Toledo and as the Senior Vice President for Finance and Administration and Treasurer for Siena Heights University.
+He is dedicated to promoting higher education and student success.
+His resourcefulness includes focusing on organizational change, cultivating partnerships, fostering technology, assessing institutional effectiveness, and leading innovative and transformative planning processes.
+He has supported donor development efforts, overseen comprehensive expansion programs, developed resource and capital strategies, been involved in mergers and acquisitions, and advocated for affordability and entrepreneurship.
+Dr. Johnson has also served as a senior-level administrator for Lawrence Technological University and the Medical College of Ohio (now the University of Toledo Medical Center) and has held several faculty appointments.
 Dr. Johnson received his Ph.D. in Higher Education Administration with a Minor in Law from the University of Toledo; an M.B.A. concentrating in economics from Bowling Green State University; and a B.S. in Business Administration majoring in Finance from The Ohio State University.
 He completed post-graduate education at Harvard University and The Ohio State University.
-A certified public accountant, he is a member of the American Institute of Certified Public Accountants and both the Ohio and Michigan societies for certified public accountants.
+A certified public accountant, he is a member of the American Institute of Certified Public Accountants and the Ohio and Michigan Societies for CPAs.

 Dr. Joanne Li